-Fawcett is the UK’s leading charity campaigning for women’s rights and gender equality.
+Fawcett is the UK’s leading charity campaigning for gender equality and women’s rights.
 We have a proud history that we can trace back to the campaign for women’s votes.

 Today we are the UK’s largest independent membership organisation with a dedicated focus on advancing women’s equality and rights in modern Britain.
 We boast a large national member base as well as a formidable network of supporters and allies within academia, politics, the media, business and the professions.